General properties of the RABBITT at parity mixing conditions: results and discussion

 On the contrary, the scheme with circularly polarized XUV field ($ \bm k||z$) and IR linearly polarized ($\bm E||z$), `$\circlearrowleft\uparrow$', is very promising.
 The PAD possesses axial symmetry with respect to the IR polarization vector:

-A scheme showing the allowed transitions between states with different magnetic quantum number is presented in Fig. \ref{fig:circlinear1}a, the corresponding PADs for the SB20 is shown in Fig. \ref{fig:circlinear1}b, and angular anisotropy parameters for the IR phase of their maximum values (applicable for the odd parameters) --- in Fig. \ref{fig:circlinear1}c.
-The angular anisotropy parameters as a function of energy manifest tendency similar to the case of linearly polarized fields (Fig.~\ref{fig:linear1}c): `single photon' behavior of ML, minor variation of even parameters at SBs and a crucial jump of odd parameters between two adjusted SBs.
+A scheme showing the allowed transitions between states with different magnetic quantum number {s} is presented in Fig. \ref{fig:circlinear1}a, the corresponding PADs for the SB20 are shown in Fig. \ref{fig:circlinear1}b, and angular anisotropy parameters for the IR phase of their maximum values (applicable for the odd parameters) --- in Fig. \ref{fig:circlinear1}c. {The symmetry for this geometry may look counterintuitive: one may expect that, as the circularly polarized field is involved, the phase control would reduce to a simple rotation.
+That was the case for a bi\-chromatic ionization \cite{Gryzlova19}.
+However, here, following the proposed interpretation, we can say that again the XUV field prepares axially symmetric ML states, and the linear IR field breaks the symmetry the way it does for $\uparrow\uparrow$ geometry.} The angular anisotropy parameters as a function of energy manifest {a} tendency similar to the case of linearly polarized fields (Fig.~\ref{fig:linear1}c): `single photon' behavior of ML, minor variation of even parameters at SBs and a crucial jump of odd parameters between two adjacent SBs.
 The PAD demonstrates a donut-like pattern.
 The first absorption event brings a screw (orientation) to the system, and the subsequent absorption transfers this orientation to the SBs and, resulting in negative $\beta_2$ in the SBs.
-Since negative $\beta_2$ suppresses emission of electrons along the quantization axis, that necessary leads to either small or opposite-signed odd $\beta$s (see~Fig.\ref{fig:circlinear1}b,c).
-The simplest way to interpret the orientation transfer is to consider a hydrogen-like model: ionization from $1s$-shell promotes an electron to a $p$ state with $m=+1$ and subsequent ionization events conserve $m$; all wave-functions $p+1$, $d+1$ etc are zero at $\theta=0$, therefore, $\beta_1+\beta_3+...=0$.
+Since negative $\beta_2$ suppresses emission of electrons along the quantization axis, that necessarily leads to either small or opposite-signed odd $\beta$s (see~Fig. \ref{fig:circlinear1}b,c).
+The simplest way to interpret the orientation transfer is to consider a hydrogen-like model: ionization from $1s$-shell promotes an electron to a $p$ state with $m=+1$ and subsequent ionization events conserve $m$; all wavefunctions $p+1$, $d+1${,} etc{.} are zero at $\theta=0$, therefore, $\beta_1+\beta_3+...=0$.

 We can construct the correlation ellipses like the ones for linearly polarized fields (Eq.~\ref{eq:Pint}) for the angle-integrated spectrum, but not for $\theta=0,\pi$.
 For neon, they are expected to be about three times smaller (Fig. \ref{fig:circlinear2}a).
 The good news is that the correlation function is almost perfect (Fig. \ref{fig:circlinear2}b).